-A case of heart attack, the victim must immediately be taken to the nearest health facility.
-They may require Cardio-Pulmonary Resuscitation (CPR) (Remember to follow CAB and not ABC).
+A case of heart attack must immediately be taken to the nearest health facility.
+The person may require Cardio-Pulmonary Resuscitation (CPR) (Remember to follow CAB and not ABC).
 See Annexure I for procedure of CPR.

 Diabetic emergencies: High and low sugar in the body